feenkcom/sparta/src/Sparta-Core.package/TSpartaLinearGradientPaint.trait/README.md

 # SpartaLinearGradient

 I define an api of a linear gradient.
-Backend specific linear gradient must use me and must implement all my methods.
+Backend specific linear gradient must implement all my methods.

 ## Overview

-I am responsible for setting begin and end of a linear gradients.
-They are define as Point in user space coordiante system.
-I am also add a few paint-paint dispatch methods.
+I am responsible for setting `begin` and `end` of a linear gradient.
+They are defined as Points in user space coordiante system.
+I also add a few path-paint dispatch methods.

-Linear gradients must be created using a paint builder provided by canvas.
+Linear gradients must be created using paint builder provided by canvas: `canvas paint linearGradient`

 ## Public API and Key Messages

-- `begin:` set a coordiante where linear gradient starts
+- `begin:` - set a coordiante where linear gradient starts
-- `end:` set and end point of a gradient
+- `end:` - set and end point of a gradient

 ## See
 - [Canvas](https://github.com/syrel/Sparta/blob/master/README.md)